aayla-secura/wp-tests/README.md

 ```

 ```
-./build-plugin.sh -p path/to/your/plugin_root/my-plugin-name -t
+./test-plugin.sh -p path/to/your/plugin_root/my-plugin-name
 ```

-See `./build-plugin.sh -h` for more options.
+See `./test-plugin.sh -h` for more options.

 # Viewing debug/error logs